 How will the insurance distribution directive impact insurers and consumers?

-The insurance distribution directive is a set of regulations that governs how insurers can distribute their products and What is Insurance Distribution Directive.
-The directive was created in order to protect consumers and make the insurance market more competitive.
+The insurance distribution directive is a set of regulations that governs how insurers can distribute their products and The directive was created in order to protect consumers and make the insurance market more competitive.
 The directive will impact insurers by making it easier for them to sell their products across borders.
 It will also make it easier for consumers to compare products and prices.

-In conclusion, What is Insurance Distribution Directive? the insurance distribution directive is a piece of legislation that is designed to create a more level playing field within the insurance industry.
+In conclusion, the insurance distribution directive is a piece of legislation that is designed to create a more level playing field within the insurance industry.
 It will do this by regulating the way that insurance products are distributed, with the aim of ensuring that consumers have access to the best products available.
 The directive is still in the early stages of development, and there will be a period of consultation before it is finalised.A

-The insurance distribution directive represents an important step forward for consumers and insurers alike.
+The It directive represents an important step forward for consumers and insurers alike.
 It will help consumers to make better-informed decisions when choosing a policy, and will encourage insurers to offer more products that suit individual needs.
-I Hope you got the information that you required on What is Insurance Distribution Directive?
+I Hope you got the information that you required on

 The directive also marks a crucial step towards the goal of an insurance market with greater transparency and choice for savers and investors.